 These include such wonderful specialties as capocollo, salami, salted pancetta or steccata pancetta, in which the bacon is folded and pressed between chestnut or birch slats to prevent air from entering during the curing process, which can take up to three months.
 Or a very special salami, the so-called Capocollo salami, made with 100% raw ham and cooked Cotechino ham, which is only available here.

 The Pescheria Adriatica in Savelletri is also a family business to our taste.
-Now in its third generation, it is run with dedication by the two brothers X and Y. Eighty percent of the fish eaten in the area is freshly caught by the fishermen of Savelletri, such as swordfish, bream, squid, lobster or the popular “ricci” (sea urchins) and the legendary red shrimp, both of which are best eaten raw, as is customary here.
+Now in its third generation, it is run with dedication by the two brothers Antonio and Francesco.
+Eighty percent of the fish eaten in the area is freshly caught by the fishermen of Savelletri, such as swordfish, bream, squid, lobster or the popular “ricci” (sea urchins) and the legendary red shrimp, both of which are best eaten raw, as is customary here.

 Nothing is more local and fresher, and anything else would be unthinkable for Apulian families and even more so for the chefs of the many restaurants and osterias.
 Of course, we are also only interested in what the fishermen catch every day and nothing else could be on our table.